yogeshchhabra99/clubs_organiser/README.md

 ## Contribute
 If you want to contribute fork this repo, code your changes, create a pull request.
 To join our discussion group mail chhabra99yogesh@gmail.com or 2017csb1119@iitrpr.ac.in
+General issues are regularly added, you can always resolve them and send a pull request.

 ### License
 You can use any line of code uploaded here for any purpose. :)